 And if you feel like dishing out a little bit more for a rye, here are the best options under $50.

-Scotch is by far the hardest category to find a bottle under $10.
+Scotch is by far the hardest category to find a bottle under $20.
 They are there, but it’s like going to a buffet — just because the tray of chicken wings is there, doesn’t mean you need to eat forty of them.
 You get the point.
-Braden Orach means “Golden Salmon” (you can see why they went with what they did).
+Braden Orach means “Golden Salmon.”
 This non-buffet-chicken-wing whisky is redolent of apples and honey with a palate that is vanilla and honey before a spicy finish.